 Correspondence: Roberta Arb Saba Rodrigues Pinto; Email: roarbsaba@gmail.com.

+Conflict of interest: RS: has been on the speakers’ bureau/advisory board and/or has acted as a consultant, Teva, Roche, Aché, FQM, and Zambon; DM: has been on the speakers’ bureau/advisory board and/or has acted as a consultant, Roche, UCB, Teva, and Zambon; EB: Roche Laboratory / Support (stay and registration) for participation in the International Congress of Parkinson's Disease and Movement Disorders (NICE, FRANCE SEPTEMBER22-26, 2019); VB: act as a consultant FQM, and Zambon; HBF: Honoraria for lectures and Advisory Board: Apsen, EMS, Roche, Teva, Zambon.
+Employment: Universidade Federal de São Paulo;

-Conflict of interest: RS: Aché, FQM, Roche, Teva, Zambon; DM: Roche, UCB, Teva, Zambon; EB: Roche; VB: FQM, Zambon; HBF: Apsen, EMS, Roche, Teva, Zambon; CR: UCB, Teva, Roche, Medtronic; CHF: IPSEN; MS: Roche; DN: FQM, Sandoz, Teva, Zambon; RC: FAPESP, Medtronic, Abbott and Boston Scientific for lecturing; LB: Medtronic; SMA: Roche; JMFB, LAFA, DJS, ALZR, OGPB, MDC, FC, CFL, COGJ, TC: no conflicts of interest.
+CR: has been on the speakers’ bureau/advisory board and/or has acted as a consultant for UCB Biopharma S.A., Teva, Roche, and Medtronic.; CHF: speaker / elaboration of material for continuing medical education at IPSEN; MS: Roche Laboratory / Support (stay and registration) for participation in the International Congress of Parkinson's Disease and Movement Disorders (NICE, FRANCE SEPTEMBER22-26, 2019); DN: speaker / elaboration of material for continuing medical education at FQM, Teva, Zambon, and Sandoz; RC: Rubens G. Cury has received research grant support from FAPESP (Fundação de Amaro à Pesquisa do Estado de São Paulo) and honoraria from Medtronic, Abbott and Boston Scientific for lecturing ; LB: clinical trial investigator sponsored by Medtronic. ; SMA: speaker / elaboration of material for continuing medical education at Roche; JMFB, LAFA, DJS, ALZR, OGPB, MDC, FC, CFL, COGJ, TC: no conflicts of interest.

-Authors’ contributions: RAS, DPM, MDC: lead writer of the original draft, manuscripts review editing; FC: critical review of the manuscript, and the others authors contributed equally to the writing.
+Authors’ contributions: RAS, DPM, MDC: lead writer of the original draft, manuscript review and editing; FC: critical review of the manuscript.
+The other authors contributed equally to the writing of the manuscript.

 Received on June 27, 2021; Received in its final form on September 10, 2021; Accepted on October 02, 2021.